deltafront/CompanyB_Modules/Common/README.md

 ### GUID
 This Serializable class facilitates the creation of simple Globally Unique Identifiers.

+### ServletRequestUtils
+This class contains convenience methods for dealing with Servlet Requests.
+Presently, the only method in this class is `getRequestBody(request)`.

 ## Logging
 All logging is done via SLF4J.
 You will need to provide your own runtime implementations.